mandalbiswadip/mandalbiswadip.github.io/_posts/2020-03-01-transformers.md

 > "Self-attention, sometimes called intra-attention is an attention mechanism relating different positions of a single sequence in order to compute a representation of the sequence."

+Self attention works the same was as the normal attention mechanism except that here query, keys and values are all from the same layer.